yixingma/wellnesspathway/README.md

 ---------------------------
 🙌 Acknowledgments
 ---------------------------
-Thanks to [Hackathon Organizers], [Mentors], and the open data providers who made this project possible.# wellnesspathway databricks DAIS 25' Hackathon
+Thanks to [Databricks], [Mentors], and the open data providers who made this project possible.# wellnesspathway databricks DAIS 25' Hackathon